 Virtually the same story can be told today, where specific individuals can be tied to companies that have made a great difference in the postwar period.
-Salient examples include Bill Gates and Microsoft, Steve Jobs and Apple, Sam Walton and Walmart, the Rausing brothers and Tetrapak, Ingvar Kamprad and Ikea, and Stefan Persson and H&M. All of them, or their heirs, figure prominently on the list of the wealthiest persons on the planet.
+Salient examples include Bill Gates and Microsoft, Steve Jobs and Apple, Sam Walton and Walmart, the Rausing brothers and Tetrapak, Ingvar Kamprad and Ikea, Stefan Persson and H&M. All of them, or their heirs, figure prominently on the list of the wealthiest persons on the planet.

-We side with scholars such as North (1990), Rodrik et al. (2004), and Acemoglu et al. (2005) in the view that cross-country differences in long-term economic performance are ultimately caused by differences in the rules of the game in society or the broader institutional setup.
-The accumulation of factors of production is just a proximate cause of growth, whereas the ultimate causes reside in the incentive structure that encourages individual effort, entrepreneurship, and investment in physical and human capital and in new technology.
+We side with scholar such as North (1990), Rodrik et al. (2004) and Acemoglu et al. (2005) in the view that cross-country differences in long-term economic performance are ultimately caused by differences in the rules of the game in society or the institutional setup broadly construed.
+The accumulation of factors of production are just proximate causes of growth, while the ultimate causes reside in the incentive structure that encourages individual effort, entrepreneurship, and investment in physical and human capital and in new technology.

-Baumol (1990) pioneered the role of institutions for entrepreneurial behavior, namely, how "the social structure of payoffs" channeled entrepreneurship to different activities-some of which are productive, some unproductive, and some destructive or predatory.
-If institutions are such that it is beneficial for the individual to spend entrepreneurial effort on circumventing them, the individual will do so, rather than benefiting from institutions that reduce uncertainty and enhance contract and product quality.
+Baumol (1990) pioneered the role of institutions for entrepreneurial behavior, viz. how "the social structure of payoffs" channeled entrepreneurship to different activities-some of which are productive, some unproductive and some destructive or predatory.
+If institutions are such that it is beneficial for the individual to spend entrepreneurial effort on circumventing them, the individual will do so, rather than benefiting from given institutions to reduce uncertainty and enhance contract and product quality.
 The outcome in this case is expected to be one where corruption and predatory activities prevail over socially productive entrepreneurship.